expo/expo/docs/pages/app-signing/local-credentials.md

 }
 ```

-If you do not set any option, "credentialsSource" will default to "remote".
+If you do not set any option, `"credentialsSource"` will default to `"remote"`.

 ## Using local credentials on builds triggered from CI